zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 Abstract
 --------

 This ZIP describes a method of proving that a payment was sent to a shielded address.
 In the typical case, this means enabling a sender to present a proof that they transferred funds to a recipient's shielded address.
-The method described will be compatible with the Zcash Protocol [PROTOCOL] deployed at the launch of the Zcash network.
+The method described will be compatible with the Zcash Protocol [#protocol]_ deployed at the launch of the Zcash network.
+See zcash issues `2036 <https://github.com/zcash/zcash/issues/2036>`_ and `737 <https://github.com/zcash/zcash/issues/737>`_ for context.

 This document follows the common conventions defined for ZIPs in [ZIP-1].